 Use of secondary data and record linkage

 Contemporary standards for ethical research practice expect that researchers obtain informed consent from people who are invited to participate in research.
 It is often not feasible to obtain individual consent from people whose information is recorded in administrative records.
-To address this special circumstance, enhanced standards for using secondary data sources without individual consent are being developed through the initiative called Harmonizing Research & Privacy, funded by the Canadian Institutes of Health Research.
+To address this special circumstance, enhanced standards for using secondary data sources without individual consent have been developed through an initiative called Harmonizing Research & Privacy, funded by the Canadian Institutes of Health Research.

-The following is a list of research projects being conducted at the Institute for Work & Health which are using or will use secondary data without individual consent.
-Projects from 2005 onward are listed.
-Click on any of the following to view a summary.
+The following is a current list of research projects being conducted at the Institute for Work & Health that are using secondary data without individual consent.
+Click on any of the following Privacy Impact Assessments (PIAs) for more details.

-- Workplace Safety & Insurance Board Data for Research Purposes (PDF, 94.85KB)
+- Workplace Safety & Insurance Board Data for Research Purposes (PDF, 95KB)

 Who to contact